Venice for Visitors logo

 Where (and for how long) visitors stay:

-In 2023, nearly 5,665,000, visitors stayed in the city of Venice, with an average stay of 2.23 nights.
+In 2024, 5,876,797 visitors stayed in Venice, with an average stay of 2.26 nights.
 The total was spread over three areas within the municipality:

 How much visitors spend:

-As a traveler, you probably aren't obsessed with what other people spend, but the numbers here may be useful in helping you gauge what to expect.
+As a traveler, you probably aren't obsessed with what other people spend, but the numbers here may be useful for journalists and travel professionals who are curious about demographics.

 Earlier, we mentioned the Venezia Unica online survey of visitors in 2017.
 The figures in this section are derived from that survey.
-They're meant to be informative, not predictive, and they don't account for inflation over the last eight years.
+They're meant to be informative, not predictive, and they don't account for inflation.

 For overnight visitors in 2017, expenditures were as follows: